Starting an fMRI study at UPenn (January 2006)

 b.
 HUP5 time slots are allocated via phone or E-mail correspondence at this time.

 3) MR Techs will allocate the time necessary for the study and verify this with the Research Coordinator.
 This only provides a tentative time slot to be filled through the following steps with Radiology scheduling.
 Research Coordinators must have the correct and current billing code assigned to their specific research study available.
 Any questions about the Billing Code to be used must be reconciled prior to scheduling as the ability to reschedule will be eliminated.
-The billing code assigned by CAMRIS during the approval process.
+The billing code is the IRB protocol number.

 a.
 Correct and Current Patient MRN and Demographics